yushiyangk/dotfiles/README.md

 User config files are typically found in the home directory (`$HOME` or `~`), with a filename that begins with `.`.

-For each config file that needs to be synced, copy it into the `Unix` subdirectory under the same relative path as it was in `~`.
+For each config file that needs to be synced, copy it into the `posix` subdirectory under the same relative path as it was in `~`.

 ### Editing config files

-Edit files in the `Unix` subdirectory, then `git commit` them as normal.
+Edit files in the `posix` subdirectory, then `git commit` them as normal.
 For example, to commit all modified files,
 <code><pre>git commit -a -m <var>commit_message</var></pre></code>

 Update your personal remote repository by running